Life on campus

 College is more than just going to class and studying.
 You’ll receive an outstanding education during your time at Messiah--but you’ll also experience fun, excitement and make lifelong friendships.
 As an undergraduate residential or commuter student, you’ll realize Messiah’s campus is buzzing with activity and that there’s always something to do.
 In fact, many of these experiences become meaningful traditions for our students and make Messiah a really hard place to leave when you graduate.

 Student life profile

 There’s no place like home.

 At Messiah University, “home” is a universal term to students and alumni.
 From the very first moment you drive onto campus as a new student, volunteers are ready to help you settle into your residence hall.
 You’ll quickly become familiar with faces and spaces that will make Messiah feel like home.

 Living on your own for the first time can be a big adjustment.
 Residence Life is here to make that transition as smooth and fun as possible.
 As a first-year or transfer student, you’ll have access to an intentional environment that helps you build lasting relationships with peers who are experiencing the same things as you.
 Your resident director and resident assistants work hard to host events and activities to help you get to know other students and form a sense of “home.”

 Frequently asked questions—you asked, we answered!

-Are there specific behavioral guidelines I will be required to follow while enrolled at Messiah College?
+Are there specific behavioral guidelines I will be required to follow while enrolled at Messiah University?

 Can first-year students have cars on campus?

-How many students are enrolled at Messiah College?
+How many students are enrolled at Messiah University?